We’re very excited to tell you about what is happening at the Elizabeth Taylor Medical Center at 14th and R Streets, NW!

 Fivesquares Development is a D.C.-based real estate company co-founded by former District of Columbia Director of the Office of Planning Andy Altman and former Chief Investment Officer of Federal Realty Ron Kaplan.
 Whitman-Walker is the majority owner of this project.
 This allows us to ensure that the endeavor meets our long-term mission and allows us to be here for patients and the communities we serve for years to come.

-The new building will be designed by Annabelle Selldorf and her firm Selldorf Architects.
+The new building will be designed by Annabelle Selldorf and her firm Selldorf Architects, with CORE architecture + design as executive architects.
+Whitman-Walker’s space on the second floor is being designed by Perkins+Will.
 The project preserves and restores the Elizabeth Taylor Medical Center and Belmont Garage buildings.
 And we will work with landscape architects Future Green Studios to create beautiful public space around the building that will enhance the livelihood around the site and along the 14th street corridor.

 When completed, the site will have 60,000 square feet of office space, 78 apartment units and 20,000 square feet of ground floor retail and restaurants.
 Whitman-Walker will be taking 30,000 square feet of office space for ourselves to house our administrative, legal, public benefits and research departments.
 We will also be running a ground floor cultural community space that will be curated by our team.

 We’re very excited about this redevelopment and what the future holds for us along 14th Street.